top of page

 Dudley is an ambitious local authority and a great place to develop your career.

-Through the Family Safeguarding model, the focus of child protection has shifted from monitoring compliance to engaging with families in a strengths-based way and producing meaningful change through Motivational Interviewing, a client-centred therapeutic style designed to harness motivation and enhance readiness for change.
-There is monthly group case supervision which includes all the professionals working with the family to review progress and next steps.
-Additionally, each team member has monthly clinical supervision with a team leader from their own professional background.
-This approach facilitates shared and informed decision-making about whether children are being harmed, and about what help and support to provide to the family.
+Through the Family Safeguarding model, the focus of child protection has shifted from monitoring compliance to engaging with families in a strengths-based way, and producing meaningful change through Motivational Interviewing, a client-centred therapeutic style designed to harness motivation and enhance readiness for change.
+There is monthly multi-disciplinary supervision which includes all the professionals working with the family to review progress and next steps.
+This approach facilitates shared and informed decision-making about whether children are being harmed, and the help and support to provide to families.

-The model also utilises a shared ‘electronic workbook’ to provide a succinct record of the case, and allow for easier information sharing between agencies, thus reducing the amount of time spent recording and entering information; time which can be instead spent on direct work with families.
+The model also utilises a shared ‘workbook’ to provide a succinct record of a child's case, allowing easier information-sharing between agencies, thus reducing the amount of time spent recording and entering information.
+This is time which can be instead spent on direct work with families, completing the Family Programme.

-In Dudley we are implementing both Family Safeguarding services and Adolescent Safeguarding Teams.
-The Adolescent Safeguarding Service will harness all the principles of the family safeguarding model; using motivational interviewing to work with families and young people to achieve change, group supervision, multi-disciplinary working and use of the electronic workbook.
-The Adolescent Teams will predominantly work with families where the children are older and/or where the risks are more evident in the community rather than within their own family.
-This builds on the solution focused ethos of working with families, leading to better participation, that the Family Safeguarding model achieves for families with younger children.
+In Dudley we have implemented both Family Safeguarding and Adolescent Safeguarding Teams.
+The Adolescent Safeguarding Service harnesses all the principles of the Family Safeguarding model.
+The Adolescent Teams predominantly work with families where the children are older and/or where the risks are more evident in the community, rather than within their own family.

 bottom of page